xlladdins/xll/docs/Excel4MacrosQ-S.md

     > current selection is not valid, these functions return the
     > \#VALUE\! error value.

->
+> &nbsp;

 **Related Functions**

-SLIDE.CUT.ROW   Cuts the selected slides and pastes them onto the Clipboard
+SLIDE.CUT.ROW&nbsp;&nbsp;&nbsp;Cuts the selected slides and pastes them onto the Clipboard

-SLIDE.DEFAULTS   Specifies default values for the active slide show sheet
+SLIDE.DEFAULTS&nbsp;&nbsp;&nbsp;Specifies default values for the active slide show sheet

-SLIDE.DELETE.ROW   Deletes the selected slides
+SLIDE.DELETE.ROW&nbsp;&nbsp;&nbsp;Deletes the selected slides

-SLIDE.EDIT   Changes the attributes of the selected slide
+SLIDE.EDIT&nbsp;&nbsp;&nbsp;Changes the attributes of the selected slide

-SLIDE.GET   Returns information about a slide or slide show
+SLIDE.GET&nbsp;&nbsp;&nbsp;Returns information about a slide or slide show

-SLIDE.PASTE   Pastes the contents of the Clipboard onto a slide
+SLIDE.PASTE&nbsp;&nbsp;&nbsp;Pastes the contents of the Clipboard onto a slide

-SLIDE.PASTE.ROW   Pastes previously cut or copied slides onto the current selection
+SLIDE.PASTE.ROW&nbsp;&nbsp;&nbsp;Pastes previously cut or copied slides onto the current selection

-SLIDE.SHOW   Starts a slide show in the active sheet
+SLIDE.SHOW&nbsp;&nbsp;&nbsp;Starts a slide show in the active sheet

 Return to [top](#Q)